sumbach/modern-cljs/doc/tutorial-15.md

 )
 ```

-You can immediatly test the `validate-shopping-form` function in the
+You can immediately test the `validate-shopping-form` function in the
 JVM REPL as follows:

 ```clj